Account Management

 systemctl restart nfs

-This restart isn't necessary every time you change /etc/exports; just the first time you put something there.
+This restart isn't necessary every time you change /etc/exports; just

 Remember that whenever you add something to /etc/exports, whether